ZohebKhan1/differentiation-comparison/README.md

 Martinez JL, Piciw JG, Crockett M, Sorci IA, Makwana N, Sirois CL, Giffin-Rao Y, Bhattacharyya A. Transcriptional consequences of trisomy 21 on neural induction.
 Front Cell Neurosci.
 2024 Jan 30;18:1341141. doi: 10.3389/fncel.2024.1341141.
 PMID: 38357436; PMCID: PMC10865501.

+### NOTE

+- D21 refers to control that we use to define baseline differentiation trajectory
+- T21 refers to experimental group that we project **onto** the control differentiation trajectory

 ## Method Overview

 1.  **Find temporally changing genes in the control time course**
    Use DESeq2’s likelihood ratio test (LRT) on the D21 samples only (Day 6 → Day 10 → Day 17).
 We then select the top 1,000 genes with the most significant timepoint effect.
 These genes define the main transcriptional changes during baseline differentiation (which will we will compare experimental group to)
    - LRT reference: [DESeq2 LRT tutorial](https://hbctraining.github.io/DGE_workshop/lessons/08_DGE_LRT.html)

-2. **Perform PCA on dynamic genes**  Run PCA on DESeq2-calculated variance-stabilized transformed count of the top 1000 LRT genes on JUST D21 samples.
+2. **Perform PCA on dynamic genes**  Run PCA on DESeq2-calculated variance-stabilized transformed count of the top 1000 LRT genes on just D21 samples.

 3. **Define a differentiation trajectory in PC space**
-   Using only the baseline control differnetiation, we:
+   Using only the baseline control differentiation, we:
    - Compute the centroid of Day 6 (earliest timepoint)samples.
    - Compute the centroid of Day 17 samples (latest timepoint).
    - Define a **reference vector in PC space** from the Day 6 centroid to the Day 17 centroid .
 This is essentially our 'differentiation trajectory' that we will project experimental samples onto and compare with.